An article about how to plan your visit to the Acropolis of Athens including how to get there, ticket prices and more.

-Ever since I was a little boy, I was always fascinated about Heroes and Gods of Greek Mythology.
-Epic histories about war, love, betrayal and passion, from the legends about the siege of Troy by Achilles and his allies to the more historically accurate tales of Leonidas and the fight of the Spartans against the Persian Empire.
+Ever since I was a little boy, I was always fascinated by Heroes and Gods of Greek Mythology.
+Epic histories about war, love, betrayal, and passion, from the legends about the siege of Troy by Achilles and his allies to the more historically accurate tales of Leonidas and the fight of the Spartans against the Persian Empire.

 The heart of Greece lies in Athens, one of the most historical cities in the whole world, and the center of such culture starts at the Acropolis, a citadel located on a rock plateau above the city of Athens, containing a significant number of historical temples, the most famous one being the Parthenon, considered to be one of the new Wonders of the World.